Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-10.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: ab24ea112d8d3985294c9d2d5a86a7be0ba2d28908cbeeb8f5fbaff666a7a17c
+hash: 262091fd6ca78fe4422ee1cdba7dc374705c28de5b17c735b049ce3474d90817
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application "a pre-trial appeal to the Executive authorities" (module IC for state agencies).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Досудебное appeal to the Executive власти` (module IC for state agencies).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.